Heating & Cooling Investigation

 Among other uncertainties, students in these lessons are supported to engage with:

-What to count as evidence: As children investigate how materials (ice, butter, chocolate chips, an egg) change when heated, they grapple with identifying the state of heated chocolate chips.
-Some of them think chocolate chips melted into a liquid while others are less convinced.
+What to count as evidence: As children investigate how materials change when heated, they grapple with identifying the state of heated chocolate chips and argue about what to use as evidence: that the material doesn’t change its shape unless it is stirred or that it pours (very slowly).

-How to generalize: Students test a rock along with other materials they heat on a hot plate.
+How to generalize: Students test a rock or piece of metal along with other materials they heat on a hot plate.
 It does not change into a liquid.
-They must decide whether they can claim that heat doesn’t change rocks’ state.
+They must decide whether they can claim that heat doesn’t change the state of the material.

 How to apply findings: Students use what they have learned about different materials heating to explain how the cake turned into a solid, a process that involves several ingredients combining and changing.